 But whole-of-life assurance is slightly different because it is typically linked to a specific investment.
 So if the investment does not perform well, then the premium is likely to increase so the insurer doesn’t lose money.

 How much life insurance do I need?

-Let’s say you are married, have a large mortgage and four children, you are going to need more cover than a single parent with a two bedroom flat with one child.
+Let’s say you are married, have a large mortgage and four children.
+In this case you are going to need more cover than a single parent living in a two-bedroom flat with one child.

-Most of the time, the recommended amount to be insured is 10 times your annual salary or income.
-But obviously, you should make more detailed calculations to make sure you are fully covered.
+Most of the time, the recommended level of life insurance is 10 times your annual salary or income.
+Obviously however you should make more detailed calculations to make sure you are fully covered.

 How much does life insurance cost?

 Your premium will vary depending on the type of policy, the size of the sum insured and also the risk of a claim – if you have a dangerous job, for example.

 Also, age is a factor, so life insurance will be more expensive for an older person.
 Similarly, if a customer is in poor health, they can expect to pay a higher premium.